benhsieh-dev/NFB-frontend/README.md

 ## Notes on Use of Software

-Allow Heroku website to warmup when first loading the website
+Allow Heroku website to warmup as it connects to database when first loading the website